 Working with the community Services and financial forecasts will be adjusted to react to trends in the way residents interact with key services.
 2017/18 2018/19 Indicative values 2019/20 Indicative values £m £m £m West Park Museum (Capital Investment subject to a detailed Business Case) (18) Feasibility work and implementation of recommendations to ensure West Park Museum is fit for purpose, or that collections are preserved for the future in the most effective way possible.
 Supports Council's Outcomes 1, 2, 3, and 5 This will be subject to affordability and is included in the Addendum to the Capital Programme, see Financial Summary tables, Annex 12 (note: Included in Investment in Heritage Assets in the Capital Addendum) New Capital Investment 2017/18 = New Capital Investment 2018/19 = +0.450 +0.450 Starter Homes - Phase 1 (Capital Investment) (19) A new Government initiative to assist first time buyers into home ownership.
 Cheshire East are part of a pilot scheme to bring forward Starter Homes.
 In addition to the four Starter Homes, we will also deliver a further four market homes and make significant improvements to an existing car park.
-New Capital Investment 2017/18 = +0.900 Values represent a 1/ variation to the Checking East Council approved hydret for 2016/17
+New Capital Investment 2017/18 = +0.900 Values represent a +/- variation to the Cheshire East Council approved budget for 2016/17 .
+Values are not cumulative

 Investment in services Investment will be put in to systems that support key services and in to other assets to ensure they remain fit for purpose.
-The impact of capital spending will be 2017/18 2018/19 Indicative values 2019/20 Indicative values managed at affordable levels. £m £m £m Cheshire East Reflects (Revenue Savings) (20) Continued delivery of Cheshire East Reflects four year programme of commemorative activities to mark the centenary of World War 1.
+The impact of capital spending will be managed at affordable levels.
+2017/18 2018/19 Indicative values 2019/20 Indicative values managea at ajjoraabie ieveis. £m £m £m Cheshire East Reflects (Revenue Savings) (20) Continued delivery of Cheshire East Reflects four year programme of commemorative activities to mark the centenary of World War 1.
 In particular, continuation of an education programme and delivery of major, public events in 2018.
 The programme of events end in 2018 so no further funding will be required in 2019/20.
-Supports Council's Outcomes 1, 2, 3, and 5 Impact on Cultural Economy Service Budget = -0.010 +0.010 -0.040
+Supports Council's Outcomes 1, 2, 3, and 5 Impact on Cultural Economy Service Budget = -0.010 +0.010 -0.040 Values represent a +/- variation to the Cheshire East Council approved budget for 2016/17 .
+Values are not cumulative